mawillcockson/dotfiles/INSTALL_windows.md

 Click on the dialogue box that pops up, asking for permission to perform the installation.
 All of the options for the installation should be set on the command line, and so no dialogue boxes should pop up, and once the installatino is finished, any windows should close automatically.

 Once done, close the current PowerShell window, and open a new one by running `pwsh` to continue.

+If any part of this process did not work, replace any use of `pwsh` with `powershell`.

 ## [scoop][]